 I had assumed that avocado toast was an Australian cafe thing, but South America proved me wrong.
 Avocado toast was everywhere in the continent.
 I never got tired of it and could eat it for breakfast, lunch, or dinner…and sometimes twice a day.

 On the sweet side, Inca Kola is the soft drink of choice for Peruvians, beating Coke in market share.
 I’d had Inca Kola in the US years ago but forgot what it tasted like.
 A fellow traveler compared it to cream soda.
 He was almost right; I thought it tasted like cream soda mixed with Red Bull.
 With its radioactive yellow color and cloying sweetness, a bottle of Inca Kola was too much for me to finish.
-I have a sweet tooth, but man, Inca Kola pushed my limits.

 On the other had, I had no problem polishing off gelato from Blu in Barranco.
 After I got scoops of pistachio and gianduja, I stepped outside of the crowded shop.
 The ice cream started melting immediately, and I raced to finish the cone before it became an unsalvageable puddle.
 The gelato was rich and creamy: perfect for the humid days in Lima.

 Lima has several restaurants on the World’s 50 Best Restaurants list.
-Dinner tasting menus were outside of my backpacker’s budget ($100+), although the restaurants were cheaper than peers in New York.
+Dinner tasting menus were outside of my backpacker’s budget ($100+), although the restaurants were more affordable than peers in New York.
 I also assumed I wouldn’t be able to get in the door without making a reservation at least a month in advance.

 After I left Lima, I met a Dutch foodie who said he was able to reserve lunch at the Nikkei restaurant Maido with just a couple of days’ notice.
 He kept his bill under $50 by ordering a la carte – still pricey, but easier to manage on a budget.
 Lunch was such an obvious alternative to dinner that I don’t know why it never occurred to me while I was in Lima.
 Hindsight, 20/20.